Kirk Acevedo: Career

 After landing the role of Miguel Alvarez on Oz, Acevedo was promoted to series regular in season two and appeared in the following episodes: 1–26; 34–36 and 41–56.
 Among his other most notable credits include his roles in Law & Order: Trial by Jury (2005) as Hector Salazar and HBO's Band of Brothers (2001), produced by Steven Spielberg, as Staff sergeant Joe Toye.

 He had guest starring roles on well known television shows such as NYPD Blue and 24.
 He had a notable recurring role on the television show The Black Donnellys.

 Some of his most well known movies and miniseries he has starred in include The Thin Red Line, Invincible (2006), Boiler Room (2000), Dinner Rush (2000), Arresting Gena (1997) and Kirk and Kerry (1997).
 He voices Jackie Estacado in The Darkness, the video game adaptation of the comic book.

 In 2008, he landed a supporting role on the Fox science fiction horror television series Fringe as Charlie Francis.
 He starred on the show's first season and in the episode "Unleashed", Acevedo's real-life wife, actress Kiersten Warren portrayed his on-screen wife.
 His character was killed in the second season premiere, though Acevedo made two further appearances portraying a shape-shifting imposter.
 Following the fifth episode of season two, Acevedo was no longer credited as a main cast member due to the shapeshifter's death in the previous episode.
 Though he is credited as a main cast member for a standalone episode filmed at the end of the first season titled "Unearthed" that was broadcast as the eleventh episode of the second season.
 His character's reappearance in the episode after being killed off has led to confusion among viewers of the series.

 Acevedo officially returned as a guest star in Fringe for the second season finale as the parallel universe version of his character, and continued this recurring role for six episodes of the third season.

-In 2011, he joined the main cast of the short-lived U.S remake of Prime Suspect portraying Detective Luisito Calderon.
+In 2011, he joined the main cast of the short-lived American remake of Prime Suspect portraying Detective Luisito Calderon.
 Initially, it was reported Alt-Charlie would appear in fewer episodes of the fourth season of Fringe, though this never happened and he never reappeared in the series following the third season episode "Bloodline".
 Acevedo later appeared on The Walking Dead for two episodes of the fourth season.

 He has starred in the Syfy television series 12 Monkeys.
 Acevedo was cast in a recurring role in the sixth season of The CW television series Arrow in August 2017 as Ricardo Diaz and was promoted to series regular for the first 14 episodes of season seven.